-RealTracks Set 194 brings Band-in-a-Box jazz soloists to the next level, with jazz legends Phil Woods & Gary Smulyan.
-Phil Woods is universally regarded as one of the greatest alto sax players of our time.
-With over 25 wins for best alto player in Downbeat magazine's critic's poll, you know this isn't an understatement.
-In addition to his jazz pedigree, Phil is also known worldwide as the player of the iconic sax lines & solo in Billy Joel's 'Just the Way You Are.'
+RealTracks Set 194: Jazz Poll Winners 1 - Great Saxes: Phil Woods & Gary Smulyan pedigree, Phil is also known worldwide as the player of the iconic sax lines & solo in Billy Joel's 'Just the Way You Are.'
 Gary Smulyan has also won the critics poll for best baritone sax player many times, and has also won many other accolades, such as the baritone saxophonist of the year award in the Jazz Journalists Association, and the baritone saxophonist of the year award in Jazzit Magazine, among many others.
 And now you can have these world-class players soloing over your own Band-in-a-Box creations!
 Enter any chord progression into Band-in-a-Box, and these cats will solo over it!
 There are 3 RealTracks styles, including bossas and jazz swing styles, and each of those has several options, including double-time playing over slower tempos, and 'bluesy' variations.
 There is over 7 hours of unique recorded material, which makes these ideal for a lifetime of learning from the masters.
 These styles have accurate RealCharts, which means that even though you are listening to high-quality audio recordings of these musicians, Band-in-a-Box is able to display the notes as they're playing them, both in notation and on the on-screen piano keyboard.
 This makes these indispensable tools for any music student.
 You can slow the playing down, speed it up, and loop it, making it all the more accessible for learning.
 These are great for any person wanting to develop their improvising chops, regardless of their instrument.
 And, if you're an alto or baritone player yourself, you can have the notation display change from concert to Eb or Bb display with a single click of the mouse!